 Data file preparation

 The objective of study file preparation is to create a data file of eligible subjects who are consecutively treated at participating centers with adequate follow-up, minimal missing data fields, and in large enough numbers to give the analysis sufficient statistical power to meet the stated study objectives.
-This process involves a series of steps by the MS-level Statistician, sometimes working together with a Clinical Research Coordinator, to ensure data quality.
+This process involves a series of steps by the Statistician, sometimes working together with a Clinical Research Coordinator, to ensure data quality.
 It often involves consultation with the PI and the physicians and biostatisticians at the CIBMTR Coordinating Center.

 These steps include finalizing: